NiranjanMedi/NiranjanMedi/README.md

 # About Me

-Hey, I am Niranjan Mediratta.
+Hey, I am Niranjan.
 I am a sophomore at Columbia University studying Computer Science and Applied Mathematics.
 I am passionate about building scalable full-stack applications that solve real problems for real people.

 I'm currently diving into AI engineering—building retrieval-augmented generation systems, autonomous agents, and experimenting with LangChain.